 When you want to get experimental and learn about something new, that’s when The LAB comes in.

-The LAB begins on Friday, February 12th, and we will continue as a free public event on the second Friday of each month throughout 2021.
-These events will be curated by local and national artists who will be in residency at our theatre the month prior to their event.
-The subjects that will be explored in The LAB will be as dynamic as the artists that host them.
+The LAB is a free public event on the second Friday of each month.
+These events are curated by local and national artists who are in residency at our theatre the month prior to their event.
+The subjects that are explored in The LAB are as dynamic as the artists that host them.
 In a year where change is the status quo, join The LAB for an empowering venture into curiosity, innovation, and creation in real time.

 The LAB is made possible by the support of The Andrew W. Mellon Foundation.

 Zack Fine (he/him) is an actor, director, playwright and teacher.
 Notable credits as an actor; Broadway: China Doll with Al Pacino, Off-Broadway: The Acting Company, Mint Theater Company, Fiasco, Red Bull, TFANA, Pearl, Bedlam.
 Select Regional:Guthrie, Shakespeare Theatre, Folger (Helen Hayes Award Two Gentlemen of Verona), Hudson Valley Shakespeare Festival, Playmakers Repertory Company.
 Directing credits include: World Premier of El Bien Del Pais (Helenico, Mexico City), So Please You and Sea Maid’s Music (HVSF), Bewilderness (Playmakers Repertory Company).